eyang2020/Super-Awesome-Chat-App/README.md

 ## Message Class

-TODO: This class creates a message object that takes in specific information from that message as parameters.
+This class creates a message object that takes in specific information from that message as parameters.
 Each message object contains a user, the date and time that the message was sent, and the corresponding text that goes with the message.
 This class contains getters and setters for each parameter besides the user, and also allows users to change the corresponding message.

 TODO: add description about testing done on class.